TheWoodenMan/twm-cpd-log/README.md

-# CPD Log for CMI Chartered Managers
+# CPD Log for Leadership Professionals

 CPD Log
 I built this app as a management tool to help myself (or other leaders) to track their continuous professional development.
 Previous logs I had maintained were fully manual in either gsheets or written in markdown - I wanted something database related, powerful but simple in presentation that I could adapt for quick access and day to day use.